maxs-rose/Aspire-OpenFGA/README.md

 ```

 > [!NOTE]
-> This depnds on `Aspire.Hosting.PostgreSQL`
+> This depnds on `Toothless.Aspire.Hosting.PostgreSQL`

 ### MySql

-To use the postgres engine install `Aspire.Hosting.OpenFga.MySQL` and call `WithDatastore`
+To use the postgres engine install `Toothless.Aspire.Hosting.OpenFga.MySQL` and call `WithDatastore`
 on the OpenFGA resource.

 ```c#